GRIM2D/Knob-Indicator-GLSL/README.md

 `knob_mask.png` - texture needed for creating texture

-`knob.png` - this is texture is used to show how it will look
+`knob.png` - this texture is used to show how it will look

 `knob.psd` - Photoshop document for textures

-`run.sh` - shell script for executing easily
+`run.sh` - shell script for easy executing

 #License